 The theme you selected will likely help you choose the kind of decor you will want to go with for your wine party.
 We always suggest candles, to set the ambiance.
 However, you never want real candles as they will interfere with the palette of the wine and make you smell or even taste things that are not actually in the wine.

 We suggest you utilize battery operated candles.
-We have 2 cases of these and use them for every occasion.

 OTHER WINE ACCESSORIES

 Other wine accessories you will want to have on hand range from those obvious, like glassware.
 We recommend a Bordeaux glass for each guest.
 No need for multiple glasses as you can simply rinse out the glass with room temperature water after each wine.
 And some not so obvious wine accessories such as a spit bucket.

 Your guests may not want to finish every wine that accompanies each course.
 Therefore providing them a suitable instrument to dispose of their contents is highly regarded.